NiraOfficial/niraclient/README.md

+## NOTE
-*NOTE* Still work-in-progress.
-Just about there...
+Still work-in-progress, but just about there...

 ## Nira Client
 In this repo is a collection of collection of useful client -> server methods for Nira.